philworthington/How_To/README.md

 ##Description

-This app uses nested resources to build a How_To site featuring steps inside of goals.
+This app uses nested resources to build a "How To" site featuring steps inside of goals.

 ##Resources Used